 On November 18, 2013, concurrently with the consummation of our IPO, we entered into an interest free \$30.0 million revolving credit facility with our Sponsor, with an original term of five years from the closing date, to be used for general partnership purposes.
-As of December 31, 2013, \$5.5 million was outstanding under the facility, which was repaid early in January 2014.
-No amounts have been drawn under the respective facility since then.
+No amounts have been drawn under the facility since 2013 (amounts drawn in 2013 were fully repaid in early 2014).